 The Statement of Gambling Principles has a strong role to play in supporting the delivery of the Council vision for Medway by providing the right policy framework, within a licensing context, to ensure it is a safe and welcoming place, which appeals to all, and protects and supports our communities.
 It is therefore important the policy statement, as far as is reasonably practicable, supports, and is consistent with, the strategic aims of the council and its partners.
 This approach is supported by the Guidance.

-Other Council policies, plans and strategies which support, and are supported by, this Policy are listed below with the web links listed at Appendix D:
+Other Council policies, plans and strategies which support, and are supported by, this Policy are listed at Appendix D.